A-TDOM: Active TDOM via On-the-Fly 3DGS: Methodology

-To address the uncontrollability of the original 3DGS densification strategy that impedes online training, we propose a novel Gaussian Sampling and Integration method for online 3DGS field expansion.
-As illustrated in Fig. \ref{fig:2}, for each new image, its pose and updated the sparse point cloud are computed via On-the-Fly SfM.
-Then, the corresponding masked key region is determined, within which, we render the content using the current 3DGS field and compute the gradient map using the Laplacian of Gaussian (LoG) operator.
-Similarly, the gradient map of the input image itself is computed.
-By subtracting these two gradient maps, it is possible to identify pixels with a gradient discrepancy exceeding a predefined threshold $G_m$, which are selected as regions that require additional Gaussians integration.
+As illustrated in Fig. \ref{fig:3}, for each newly input image, its camera pose and the updated sparse point cloud are computed using On-the-Fly SfM.
+The corresponding masked key region is then determined, within which the scene content is rendered using the current 3DGS field.
+Subsequently, a gradient map is computed via the Laplacian of Gaussian (LoG) operator for both the rendered image and the input clipped image.
+By subtracting these two gradient maps, it is possible to identify pixels exhibiting gradient discrepancies exceeding a predefined threshold $G_m$, which can be used to identify regions that requires additional Gaussians integration.